CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 ### Asymmetric crypt4gh encryption

 If you want to use asymmetric `crypt4gh` encryption, you need to have a public key file for encryption and a secret key file for decryption.
-In Puhti, you first need to make `crypt4gh` available with command:
+In Puhti, you first need to make `crypt4gh` available with the command:
 ```text
 module load allas
 ```